gparlakov/angular-realworld-example-app/TASKS.md

    - settings and article modules not lazy
    - all moment locales - even though we need only few of them - us/ru
-   - // TODO - think of how to move to a separate module | pusher - even though we need to ask user for permission
-   - // TODO decide if to add it (it is a bit contrived) and make it only part of one module | PDFViewer - only used in one component but part of vendor js (no vendor in prod?)

 5. Explore what Angular does automatically with the tree shaker
-   - Run `ng build ts --prod --common-chunk false --stats-json && webpack-bundle-analyzer dist/ts/stats.json` (notice we are building the [ts project](./projects/ts/src/app/app.component.ts))
+   - Run `ng build ts --prod --common-chunk false --stats-json && webpack-bundle-analyzer dist/ts/stats.json` (notice we are building the [tree shake (ts) demo project](./projects/ts/src/app/app.component.ts))
    - Checkout the `main`, `secondary` and `third` components and see that **only** the used components end up in the bundles, even though using the shared module and its shared components

-6. Demo what Ivy does for us in terms of performance. **Angular 8** requires **node 10** so either use Docker or install Node 10 locally
+6. Demo what Angular 8 CLI does for us in terms of performance. (_assumes user is running angular pre 8_)
-   - for local build
      - `ng update @angular/cli @angular/core`
      - `ng build ts --prod --common-chunk false --stats-json` (notice we build `ts` app))
      - `webpack-bundle-analyzer dist/ts/stats-es2015.json`
      - navigate to `localhost:8888`
-   - for docker demo
+7. **Angular 8** requires **Node 10**.
+If running another version either:
+   - install Node 10 locally and run the above commands
+   - run Docker node:10 container
-     - `docker run -p 8888:8888 gparlakov/demo-ivy`
+     - `docker run -p 8888:8888 gparlakov/demo-ivy` (_I've prepared this container to skip installing the **dependencies** - feel free to run the official node:10 image_)
      - navigate to `localhost:8888`

-   - using nvm (node version manger)
+   - using NVM (node version manger)
      - install nvm ([linux/MacOs](https://github.com/nvm-sh/nvm)) ([windows](https://github.com/coreybutler/nvm-windows))
      - run `nvm install 10.13.0`
      - run `nvm use 10.13.0`
-     - run the scripts
+     - run the commands
         - `ng update @angular/cli @angular/core`
         - `ng build ts --prod --common-chunk false --stats-json` (notice we build `ts` app))
         - `webpack-bundle-analyzer dist/ts/stats-es2015.json`
+8. Notice how much has changed
+  - legacy browsers get their own build with larger polyfill js and modern ones, which do not need all those polyfills get the smaller bundle - neat

 ### 17. Lazy loading